aatree/aaworker/README.md

 Defines the ```idb-read``` asynchronous function and registers it to process ```idb-read``` requests from the client.

-Two arguments are pre-pended to the function's arguments, success and error.
+Two arguments are pre-pended to the function's arguments, success and failure.
-These are callback functions which take a single argument, the result or exception, respectively.
+These are callback functions which take a single argument, a result or an error message, respectively.

 **```(aaworker.api/send-notice :alert "Something somewhere has gone wrong!")```**